Pelagicore/software-factory-blueprint/docs/articles/infrastructure/ci-cd/build-slaves.rst

 In order to run a slave which the master can reach via SSH you still need to prepare some things.

-First install docker from `dockers own repositories`_.
+First, install docker from `dockers own repositories`_.
 (The package in Ubuntu, for example, is old and outdated):

 .. _dockers own repositories: https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/